Confession: I used to hate looking at this picture.

 You’ll realize how strong you are.

 Life isn’t always fair.
-And all the positive thinking in the world can’t prevent certain things from happening to us.
+All the positive thinking in the world won’t prevent certain things from happening to us.

 And it’s okay.